-- 1. MOVE-IN PLAN: A plan for fall move-in is being finalized, which reflects the shared guidance of the Offices of Housing and Residential/Commuter Life, Security, Facilities, and Housekeeping.
-The plan will limit the number of people assisting with the move-in of individual students (i.e., no more than one family member or friend per student) and minimize the number of people in residence halls at any given time by utilizing assigned move-in times.
-Students living within reasonable driving distance of the Biddeford Campus will be provided the opportunity to travel to campus in the weeks before the start of the fall semester to drop off belongings in the residence halls.
-A communication will be sent to residential students in July detailing this process and providing the opportunity for families to make these arrangements.
-The Offices of Housing and Facilities are also developing a system that will allow residents to request room set-ups in advance of their moving-in, eliminating the need for staff to complete this work while students are present.
-The July communication will describe this process. - 2.
-RESIDENCE HALL CONDUCT PLAN: The University is currently finalizing its comprehensive COVID-19 policies and procedures to set conduct expectations in the residence halls, consistent with CDC and State guidance.
-These policies will include requirements and guidelines on topics ranging from social distancing in lounges, to the use of shared areas such as kitchens and laundry rooms.
-Guests, defined for this purpose as anyone who is not a resident of a Biddeford Campus residence hall (this includes commuting UNE students), will not be permitted entrance.
-The only exception will be during move-in, when resident students may bring one family member or friend with them for assistance.
-(See Section VII.
-For more details on visitor policies.)
-The enforcement of residence hall conduct policies will also be communicated to students in July.
-Enforcement will follow a tiered approach, recognizing that early offenses should be approached in the spirit of education, with only repeat or more egregious offenses warranting punitive action.
+1. MOVE-IN PLAN: UNE adopted a plan for fall move-in, which reflected the shared guidance of the Offices of Housing and Residential/Commuter Life, Security, Facilities, and Housekeeping.
+The plan limited the number of people assisting with the move-in of individual students (i.e., no more than one family member or friend per student) in order to minimize the number of people in the residence halls at any given time, and that it utilized assigned move-in times.
+Students living within a reasonable driving distance of the Biddeford Campus were provided the opportunity to travel to campus in the weeks before the start of the fall semester to drop off belongings in the residence halls.
+A communication was sent to residential students in July detailing this process and providing the opportunity for families to make these arrangements.
+The Offices of Housing and Facilities also developed a system that allowed residents to request room set-ups in advance of their moving-in, eliminating the need for staff to complete this work while students are present.

+2. RESIDENCE HALL CONDUCT PLAN: The University has developed a comprehensive COVID-19 Attestation and Community Care Requirements policy for students to set conduct expectations in the residence halls, consistent with CDC and State guidance.
+The policy, which is reinforced to students via a required training module in Blackboard, includes requirements and guidelines on topics ranging from social distancing in lounges, to the use of shared areas such as kitchens and laundry rooms.
+Guests, defined for this purpose as anyone who is not a resident of a Biddeford Campus residence hall (this includes commuting UNE students), are not permitted entrance.
+(The only exception was during move-in, when resident students were allowed tobring one family member or friend with them for assistance.

+(See Section VII. for more details on visitor policies.)
+Enforcement follows a tiered approach, recognizing that early offenses should be approached in the spirit of education, with only repeat or more egregious offenses warranting punitive action.